 Experts in e-commerce, digital marketing and logistics

-Matt Howitt brings over 20 years of experience as an executive at growing companies, most recently serving as Vice President of Product for Convey, where he set the product vision and strategy for the company’s efforts to redefine the end-to-end customer delivery experience for e-commerce companies.
-Matt’s previous roles include serving as Senior Vice President of Product and Senior Vice President of Engineering at RetailMeNot, Development Leader of Business Process Management at IBM and Vice President of Engineering of Lombardi Software.
+Matt Howitt is a seasoned entrepreneur and executive with 25 years of experience working at high growth companies.
+Prior to founding Profound Commerce in 2018, Matt served as Vice President of Product for Convey, where he set the product vision and strategy for the company’s efforts to redefine the end-to-end customer delivery experience for e-commerce companies.
+Matt’s previous roles include serving as Senior Vice President of Product and Senior Vice President of Engineering at RetailMeNot, Development Leader of Business Process Management at IBM and Vice President of Engineering at Lombardi Software.
 He holds an A.B. in economics from Harvard University.

 We are all-in on building a next generation brand holding company.
 I founded Profound Commerce because I saw a tremendous opportunity to rapidly scale emerging brands on digital marketplaces and to bring those brands to everywhere that consumers shop.
 Several years into our journey, I’m more excited than ever: about this opportunity, about the incredible brands we’ve acquired and built, and about the incredible team that we’ve assembled to realize this mission.